washingtona4/email-privacy-tool/README.md

 **Restore the snapshot before every experiment — no exceptions.** If you forget and run two experiments back to back without restoring, your second capture will contain leftover cookies and session data from the first, contaminating your results.

+**On the shared receiving address:** All active_usage emails go to `eptest.gmail@gmail.com` regardless of which provider you are testing.
+This keeps the destination consistent so the only variable is the sending provider.

+**On the shared canary token:** Everyone uses the same token URL for tracker_test.
+This ensures all four providers are tested against an identical tracking mechanism.

 **On browser extensions:** Do not install any extensions in the VM browser.
 Extensions generate their own network requests which will appear in your captures and contaminate results.

 **On Google's privacy policy:** Gmail does not have a standalone privacy policy.
 It falls under Google's unified policy at https://policies.google.com/privacy.
 This is itself a finding worth documenting.
 Check whether Outlook also falls under a unified Microsoft policy rather than an email-specific one.

 **On encryption verification:** When analyzing ProtonMail and Tutanota captures, message bodies should appear as unreadable ciphertext in mitmproxy even though you have the CA certificate installed.
 This is because their encryption happens inside the browser in JavaScript before data reaches mitmproxy.
 If you can read the message body in plaintext, their end-to-end encryption claim is false.
 Gmail and Outlook message content will be readable since they use TLS only.

+**On ProtonMail and Tutanota sending to Gmail:** End-to-end encryption only applies when both sender and recipient use the same provider.
+Sending to Gmail means the message is decrypted before delivery.
+Document this in your findings.

 **On domain classification:** The classifier will mark some domains as `unknown_third_party` when they do not appear in the EasyPrivacy or Disconnect lists.
 These require manual research.
 Add findings to `config/manual_classifications.yaml` so the whole team benefits.